radiosilence/subdown-kafka/README.md

 ### Consumer for `spider` topic

 1. Consumes messages from `spider`
+2. Sends status for job as spidering
-2. Does HTTP request to get the JSON
+3. Does HTTP request to get the JSON
-3. if `pageNumber < maxPages`, posts message to `spider` with next page details
+4. if `pageNumber < maxPages`, posts message to `spider` with next page details
+5. Sends status for job as complete
-4. For each link, posts message to `download` with the URL for that link
+6. For each link, posts message to `download` with the URL for that link

 ### Consumer for `download` topic

 1. Consumes messages from `download`
+2. Sends status for job as downloading
-2. Checks file doesn't exist with postId
+3. Checks file doesn't exist with postId
-3. Downloads URL
+4. Downloads URL
+5. Sends status for job as complete
-4. Sets downloaded file to have the modified time of the postedOn
+6. Sets downloaded file to have the modified time of the postedOn

+### Consumer for `status` topic

+1. Consumes messages from `status` topic
+2. If `job:{id}` does not exist, LPUSH jobId into `jobs`
+3. Set `job:{id}` to JSON dump of the status

 ## Topics / Messages